 In Hinduism and Buddhism, souls are trapped in a series of reincarnations that depend upon how a person lived in a previous life.
 Many do not realize that Christianity also speaks of incarnation in a new body with the same soul.
 But it keeps us from full communion with God: “Therefore we are always confident and know that as long as we are at home in the body, we are away from the Lord” (2 Corinthians 5:6).
 Still, it is a very different idea of reincarnation.
 Of note, it has a philosophical background in the ancient Greek concept of metempsychosis.
-In a modern vein, Simulation Creationism, a theory proposed by Nir Ziso from The Global Architect Institute, considers cycles of simulations.
-It may well be possible that indestructible souls “travel” from one simulation to the other, as described by those Greek philosophers who later influenced Christian teachings.
+In a modern vein, Simulation Creationism, a theory proposed by Nir Ziso from The Global Architect Institute, considers cycles of simulated worlds.
+It may well be possible that indestructible souls “travel” from one simulated world to the other, as described by those Greek philosophers who later influenced Christian teachings.

 For all religions in the world, the soul is eternal.
 Metempsychosis literally means to blow old life (soul) into a new body, and it describes a cyclical transfer of souls into new physical realities.
 The use is fascinating, as it reminds us of the Biblical account of God’s creation: “Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being” (Genesis 2:7).
 It is the breath of God that sustains us, not physical surroundings.